acampove/rx_run3/README.md

 ```
 options:
   -h, --help              show this help message and exit
   -t TRIG, --trig TRIG    Path to YAML file with list of triggers
   -v VERS, --vers VERS    Version of LFNs
-  -k {rx,lbpkmumu}, --kind {rx,lbpkmumu}
-                        Type of production
+  -k KIND, --kind KIND    Type of production
-  -n NFILE, --nfile NFILE
-                        Number of files to download
+  -n NFILE, --nfile NFILE Number of files to download
-  -p DEST, --dest DEST  Destination directory will override whatever is in DOWNLOAD_NTUPPATH
-  -l {10,20,30,40}, --log {10,20,30,40}
-                        Log level, default 20
+  -l {10,20,30,40}, --log {10,20,30,40} Log level, default 20
   -m MTH, --mth MTH       Number of threads to use for downloading, default 1
   -r, --ran               When picking a subset of files, with -n, pick them randomly
   -d, --dryr              If used, it will skip downloads, but do everything else
   -f, --force             If used, it will download even if output already exists
 ```

 **IMPORTANT**: